sazid/sazid.github.io/_posts/2020-08-30-load-balancing-with-nginx.md

 > didn't see any additional benefits in our case (pardon me, I'm not
 > really that knowledgable in these areas... specially with `systemd`
 > services and how each service depend on each other, plus socket
 > stuffs).
-Besdies, starting a server on a port just seemed more
+Besides, starting a server on a port just seemed more
 > portable to me, for example, if we have the wsgi server running on
 > another machine.

+---

 It was very simple to modify the `nginx` configuration file we have, to enable load balancing.
 First, I created an `upstream server_pool`